MolochVentures/moloch/README.md

 	mapping (address => Member) public members;
 	mapping (address => address) public memberAddressByDelegateKey;
 ```
 The `isActive` field is set to `true` when a member is accepted and remains `true` even if a member redeems 100% of their Voting Shares.
 It is used to prevent overwriting existing members with new membership proposals.
-This also means that

 For additional security, members can optionally change their `delegateKey` (used for submitting and voting on proposals) to a different address by calling `updateDelegateKey`.
 The `memberAddressByDelegateKey` stores the member's address by the `delegateKey` address.